An Act to regulate the activities of second-hand dealers and pawnbrokers, and for other purposes

 nominated property means second-hand property that is—

-(a)property, other than an item of household furniture, that may be identified by—
+(a)property, other than an item of household furniture, that may be identified by—(i)a make, model or serial number on the property; or(ii)an inscription; or

 (b)electrical property, other than a refrigerator, washing machine, clothes dryer, stove or dishwasher; or